-C. It is the intent of the County to pay the on-the-job injured employee who meets the conditions set forth above, the difference between his/ her full bi-weekly base salary and that provided by the County's Claims Administrator.
+- C. It is the intent of the County to pay the on-the-job injured employee who meets the conditions set forth above, the difference between his/ her full bi-weekly base salary and that provided by the County's Claims Administrator.
 Therefore, the employee shall return to the County Treasurer all temporary total disability payments made by the County's Claims Administrator covering the period enumerated in Section A. of this Article.
-No supplemental benefit provided for in Section A. shall be given until after the employee has deposited his/her lost time benefit check with the Treasurer.

-D. In the event an employee is absent due to a service-connected disability which has been approved by the County's Claims Administrator, and which disability is the result of the employee carrying out incidental duties to his/her "peace officer" duties, the employee may elect to utilize accrued sick leave during which period the employee shall receive compensation from the County as provided in Nevada Revised Statues.
+No supplemental benefit provided for in Section A. shall be given until after the employee has deposited his/her lost time benefit check with the Treasurer. - D. In the event an employee is absent due to a service-connected disability which has been approved by the County's Claims Administrator, and which disability is the result of the employee carrying out incidental duties to his/her "peace officer" duties, the employee may elect to utilize accrued sick leave during which period the employee shall receive compensation from the County as provided in Nevada Revised Statues.
 When accrued sick leave has expired, if the employee is still, because of disability, unable to work, he/she will be permitted to use his/her accrued vacation leave as sick leave.
-Subsequent to the expiration of both the employee's sick and vacation leave, provided the employee has so elected to use his/her sick and vacation leave, the employee shall receive compensation checks directly from the County's Claims Administrator and he/she shall be considered on a leave of absence without pay from the County.

-E. The Sheriff and the Association will meet at least quarterly, and more frequently by mutual agreement, for the purpose of consulting on light duty policies for deputies injured on or off duty.
+Subsequent to the expiration of both the employee's sick and vacation leave, provided the employee has so elected to use his/her sick and vacation leave, the employee shall receive compensation checks directly from the County's Claims Administrator and he/she shall be considered on a leave of absence without pay from the County. - E. The Sheriff and the Association will meet at least quarterly, and more frequently by mutual agreement, for the purpose of consulting on light duty policies for deputies injured on or off duty.
 The Sheriff may change the policy after consulting with the Association.
-(Revised 1-1-95)
+(Revised1-1-95) - F. After July 1, 2024, the Sheriff or designee, Human Resources, Risk Management and the Association will meet at least monthly in good faith and have meaningful discussions related to this article with the intention of improving the workers compensation process.
+If an agreement is not reached by April 1, 2025, this article will be reopened for negotiations unless all parties mutually agree to extend the date.
+(Effective 7-01-24)